A Head of School with Heart

-It has been our privilege to serve the greater North Georgia community and Atlanta area since 1983.
-Over those years, we have had the opportunity to help thousands of students identify and develop their God-given gifts -- or "unique genius," as we call it here.
+It has been our privilege to serve Northwest Georgia and Metro Atlanta since 1983.
+Over the past four decades, we have had the opportunity to help thousands of students identify and develop their God-given gifts -- or "unique genius," as we call it here.

 Head of School

-Todd Clingman, Head of School
+- Todd Clingman, Head of School

-One of his favorite verses is Romans 12:1-2, “Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God -this is your spiritual act of worship.
+One of his favorite verses is Romans 12:1-2, “Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God -- this is your spiritual act of worship.
 Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will is-his good, pleasing and perfect will.”
+Then you will be able to test and approve what God’s will is --his good, pleasing and perfect will.”